ESHackathon/eshackathon.github.io/collections/_posts/2019-03-15-building-metafor.md

 <b><em>You were a keynote presenter at last year's Evidence Synthesis Hackathon.
 What drew you to the ESH?
 How did it go?</em></b>
 As mentioned above, I am the author of the R package ‘metafor’, which I also consider my most useful and important contribution to the sciences.
 So, software development for research synthesis is what I love to do!
 I therefore wasn’t going to miss the opportunity to interact with others who are as excited as I am about this topic and especially the technology aspect of it.

 The ESH in Stockholm was a great experience.
 This was the first hackathon that I have participated in and it generated exactly the kind of atmosphere that I was hoping for.
-Something incredibly inspirational happens when you put a bunch of overly excited researchers into a room, given them a common goal, provide them with food and beverages, and just let me do their thing without interruption.
+Something incredibly inspirational happens when you put a bunch of overly excited researchers into a room, given them a common goal, provide them with food and beverages, and just let them do their thing without interruption.
 <br>

 <b><em>What's so important about Open Science and collaborative efforts like the hackathon?</em></b>